mikkjal/vtbl/docs/component/props.md

 ## Sortable

 The `sortable` prop is used to enable dragging and dropping of rows to rearrange them.
-When a row is moved, the `sort` event is emitted with the new item order.
+When a row is moved, the `sort` event is emitted with the new item order:

 ```vue{11,12}
 <script setup lang="ts">